 If you have found yourself in charge of administering a loved one's estate, you might be wondering about the differences between an administrator, personal representative, and an executor and what responsibilities you have.
 All of these titles essentially refer to a person appointed by the court to administer the deceased’s estate.
 Let's take a look at each one and discuss.

-Executor (or executrix if female) is the traditional term for the person named in a will (and subsequently appointed by the probate court) to oversee the estate of a person that has died with a will.
-Some states have now adopted states that replace the term “executor” with “personal representative” so the terms are often used interchangeably.
+Executor (or executrix if female) is the traditional term for the person named in a will (and subsequently appointed by the probate court) to oversee the estate of a person who has died with a will.
+Some states have now adopted statutes that replace the term “executor” with “personal representative” so the terms are often used interchangeably.

 An administrator or administratrix is the person appointed by the probate court to administer the estate of a person who has died without a will (intestate).

 If I’m Named An Executor Or Personal Representative In The Will Can I Start Administering The Estate?

 No. You must first file the will with the probate court, establish the will’s validity, and be formally appointed as executor or personal representative.
 Before rushing off to the court house, you should be sure that you have the correct will.
 Sometimes a family member will find a will, assume it’s the right one and head on down to the court house only to later discover that there is a more recent will or trust that replaced the revoked the prior will.